Dec 29, 2025

 If their gayness is undeniable, it is a trivial thing, not worth mentioning, as irrelevant to their art as their preference for marshmallow sundaes.

 If it is deniable, it will be denied.
-Diaries, journals, and stories will be scrutinized, ahd the most fleeting reference to a woman's beauty will be pointed out triumphantly: "See?
+Diaries, journals, and stories will be scrutinized, and the most fleeting reference to a woman will be pointed out triumphantly: "See?
 See?
 See?
-Not gay!"
+He mentions a woman!
+He can't possibly have been gay!"

 And the strongest, most passionate, most intense same-sex friendships will be ignored.
-"He never mentions that they had sex!
+"He never mentions that they did anything in the bedroom!
 Not gay!"

-Like Franz Kafka (1883-1924), author of The Metamorphosis, which everyone has to read in high school.
+Like Franz Kafka (1883-1924), author of The Metamorphosis, which everyone has to read in high school (the one with the giant cockroach).

 But Kafka has a substantial gay connection.